Yarn weight comparison chart

 How to sew flat pieces to closed pieces, depending on whether you want them to stand up or lay flat against the closed piece.

-If you are using tougher yarns like cotton, linen or hemp or plan to use over-sized eyes, it may be worth to think ahead and leave little holes in the fabric for your eyes, nose or joints.
+If you are using tougher yarns like cotton, linen or hemp or plan to use oversized eyes, it may be worth thinking ahead and leave little holes in the fabric for your eyes, nose or joints.

 In this post I will show three different ways to attach the limbs to make them movable.